top of page

 Assimilation of Language

-Through my children’s participation is forest playgroup, they were both assimilating and learning the local language, in a fun and creative way.
+Through my children’s participation is forest playgroup, they were both assimilating and learning the local language in a fun and creative way.
 Their vocabulary and comprehension were expanding rapidly in a vibrant and ever-changing environment.
 Our children were always engaged and active outdoors; learning from their teachers never truly felt like learning, but rather play.
 Outdoor education provided a beautiful alternative to the traditional indoor classroom.

 Gross and Fine Motor Skills

-While children will develop both gross (large muscles) and fine (small muscles) motor skills indoors, when exposed to outdoor education, those skills are acquired in a dynamic setting.
+While children will develop both gross (large muscles) and fine (small muscles) motor skills indoors, when exposed to education outdoors, those skills are acquired in a dynamic setting.
 Whether it be trying to remove a tiny frog or a pebble from a path with the index finger and thumb (fine motor skill), or jumping through or over a large puddle (gross motor skill), children develop and enhance these skills by utilizing the elements in the environment around them.

 Spatial Awareness and Heightened Senses

-Nature education also teaches children to be aware of their surroundings and amplify their spatial awareness (awareness of objects in relation to them).
+Nature education teaches children to be aware of their surroundings and amplify their spatial awareness (awareness of objects in relation to them).
 They learn to survey their surroundings and move their bodies accordingly.
 In addition, when children are outdoors, their five senses are heightened.
 Children learn to tune in to bird song, running water, rocks falling, the smell of a camp fire and/or fresh dirt.
-Children relish in the pleasure of wet mud squished in between their fingers, and feeling slimy worms in their hands with a new appreciation.
-They eat their meals with gusto as the smells and flavors when eating outdoors are enhanced in ways they may not exist inside.
+Children relish in the pleasure of wet mud squished between their fingers, and feeling slimy worms in their hands with new appreciation.
+They eat their meals with gusto as the smells and flavors when eating outdoors are enhanced in ways they may not be indoors.
 They learn to smell herbs, flowers and unpleasant odors too.
 They view the world though a unique lens, rich with colors, shapes, thought-provoking sounds and moving objects.
 Their peripheral vision is also activated in a way that is often not stimulated indoors, especially when spending time in front of screens.

 Risk Assessment